 The structure has to be the underpinning for the painting.
 The structure is the basis to simplify portrait painting.
 Again, when you walk back 25 or 30 feet where all of the details go away, what's left is what matters.

 There's your master's guide on how to simplify portrait painting.
-This is the first post from our Master's Guide to Painting Better Portraits series.
+This is the second post from our Master's Guide to Painting Better Portraits series.
 Subscribe to stay posted.